Are you wondering what a brindle pitbull is?

 They are not ready to share this attention with any other canine.

-This makes them susceptible to jealousy.
+This makes them susceptible to jealousy, especially when another dog is in the household.
 Thus, because of this trait, it is hastily believed that they are not good among animals.

 They have zero tolerance for disloyalty which is displayed by their reactions.
 They must be taught how to socialize from a pup for them to be good among their pack.